 Intro to Competition: Part 1

 We all ask ourselves, “Am I strong?”
 Most discover their strength through training, while few are driven to test their strength through competition.
 And of those who wish to compete, only the committed and prepared can enter the ring.
-While only professionals receive compensation for competing, the experience of fighting is a rewarding journey in itself to discover your potential.
+While only professionals receive compensation for competing, the experience of amateur fighting is a rewarding journey in itself.

 1. Know (Find) Your “Why”